-- 4. Informed consent will be sought from each prospective subject or the subject's legally authorized representative. - 5.
-Informed consent will be appropriately documented. - 6.
-When appropriate, the research plan makes adequate provision for monitoring the data collected to ensure the safety of subjects. - 7.
-When appropriate, there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data. - 8.
-When some or all of the subjects are likely to be vulnerable to coercion or undue influence, additional safeguards have been included in the study to protect the rights and welfare of vulnerable subjects.
+- research (for example, the possible effects of the research on public policy) as among those research risks that fall within the purview of its responsibility. - 3.
+Selection of participants is equitable.
+In making this assessment the IRB should take into account the purposes of the research and the setting in which the research will be conducted and should be particularly cognizant of the special problems of research involving participants vulnerable to coercion or undue influence, such as children, prisoners, individuals with impaired decision-making capacity, or economically or educationally disadvantaged persons. - 4.
+Informed consent will be sought from each prospective participant or the participant's legally authorized representative, in accordance with, and to the extent required by the Federal Regulations [45 CFR 46.116/21 CFR 50].. - 5.
+Informed consent will be appropriately documented in accordance with, and to the extent required by the Federal Regulations [45 CFR 46.117/21 CFR 50].. - 6.
+When appropriate, the research plan makes adequate provision for monitoring the data collected to ensure the safety of participants. - 7.
+When appropriate, there are adequate provisions to protect the privacy of participants and to maintain the confidentiality of data. - 8.
+When some or all of the participants are likely to be vulnerable to coercion or undue influence, such as children, prisoners, pregnant women, mentally disabled persons, or economically or educationally disadvantaged persons, additional safeguards have been included in the study to protect the rights and welfare of these participants.